-The annual College production, which in 2017 was Shrek, saw increased student participation in set production, sound and lighting, hair and makeup and singing and acting.
-Feeder primary schools were invited to attend the matinee sessions to engage future students of the College.
+The annual College production, which in 2018 was High School Musical, saw student participation in set production, sound and lighting, hair and makeup and singing and acting.
+Feeder primary schools were once again invited to attend the matinee sessions to engage future students of the College.

-Student voice and leadership continues to be fostered in our Leadership Program which runs from Years 7 -12.
-The Leadership teams run student led assemblies and College participation in a range of community events which in 2017 included a BBQ fundraiser for World Vision, a can drive for the food bank and support for Childhood Cancer Research through its involvement with the Live For Lily Foundation.
+Student voice and leadership continued to be fostered in our Leadership Program which runs from Years 7 -12.
+Student Leadership teams ran student led assemblies and organised College participation in a range of community events which in 2018 included the can drive for the Food Bank and support for Childhood Cancer Research through its involvement with the Live For Lily Foundation.

 A smooth transition to secondary school is facilitated through the pastoral care program and orientation camp, and the transition to senior school benefits from the annual careers expo.
 A range of camps is offered each year.
-In 2017, this included camps to Tasmania and Italy.
+In 2018, this included a camp to Tasmania.